 Let’s start with a common question – What is content strategy?
 Like most questions, there is more than one answer.
 It primarily depends on what challenges you have – where you are now, where you want to be and your objectives for the future.

-Website content strategy starts with working out what type of content you have, how it’s performing and whether that’s on track and where the gaps are.
+Website content strategy starts with working out what type of content you have, how it’s performing, whether that’s on track and where the gaps are.

 There are two common goals for a website – either generate more sales or presenting yourself as a thought leader/leader in your field.

 Effective calls to action, user friendly content, optimised pages, quality content and other trust indicators all play there part in your content strategy.

 There are generally believed to be 5 stages to laying out your website content strategy.

 Starting off with talking to all relevant stakeholders – sales team, board members etc. Everyone needs to have the same set of goals before you start.